Norwegian Bombshell Hilde Osland Flaunts Killer Body In Tropical Paradise

 Hilde Osland’s latest Instagram update looks like it was taken in a tropical paradise.

 In the photo, the beauty posed in a woven hammock wearing a skimpy turquoise bikini that showcased her amazing figure.
-Taken from above, the angle of the snap gave fans a nice view of her cleavage as well as her slender waist, curvy hips and toned thighs.
-Sun and shadow danced on her bronzed skin as her piercing blue eyes looked straight in to the camera.
+Taken from above, the angle of the snap gave fans a nice view of her cleavage as well as her slender waist, curvy hips, and toned thighs.
+Sun and shadow danced on her bronzed skin as her piercing blue eyes looked straight into the camera.
 The beauty rested her head on one arm.
-She held a hibiscus bloom in her other hand in front of her face just below her eyes giving the shot a sensual vibe.
+She held a hibiscus bloom in her other hand in front of her face just below her eyes, giving the shot a sensual vibe.

 The geotag for the snap said it was taken in Bali, where Osland has been spending a good deal of time this summer.
 She has thrilled fans with amazing shots from beautiful locations, and Friday’s update was no different.